CedricVanhaverbeke/portfolio/src/pages/blog/posts/workout.md

 level was and so on.

 So far, I only had power output at a given time.
-Generating a route is easy, I could just create a route with a tool like `https://gpx.studio/app`.
+Generating a route is easy, I could just create a route with a tool like [GPX studio](https://gpx.studio/app).
 The difficult part is knowing the location on the route given a certain power output.
 I needed to find a way to figure out what speed I was traveling at given a start point and a power output.
 This results only in a snapshot of course.
 I reasoned repeating this calculation every second